pixijs/pixi-react/.github/CONTRIBUTING.md

 ### Submitting Your Change

 After you have made and tested your change, commit and push it to your fork.
-Then, open a Pull Request from your fork to the main **React Pixi** repository on the branch you used in the `Making a Change` section of this document.
+Then, open a Pull Request from your fork to the main **Pixi React** repository on the branch you used in the `Making a Change` section of this document.

 ## Quickie Code Style Guide